apostrophecms/stagecoach2/README.md

 }
 ```

-**Step 2.** Install the stagecoach2 npm package globally:
+**Step 2.** As root, install the stagecoach2 npm package globally:

 ```
 npm install -g stagecoach2
 ```

-**Step 3.** Make sure that user is readable by the user you'll be running your deployments and your Node.js apps as:
+**Step 3.** As root, make sure that user is readable by the user you'll be running your deployments and your Node.js apps as:

 ```
 chown nodeapps.nodeapps /usr/local/etc/stagecoach2.json